cplankey/serverlessops-workshops/01-up-and-running/02-build-new-service/README.md

 **plugins:** Serverless Framework's core functionality can be extended by the use of plugins.
 In this section we list the plugins a service requires.

-**custom:** This section is uusally used for two purposes
+**custom:** This section is usually used for two purposes

 1) Defining variables that will be used elsewhere in the file
 1) Plugin configuration.

 **provider:** This is where we configure the service for the serverless provider the service is to be deployed.

 **resources:** Some AWS serverless systems require more than AWS Lambda.
-This section is where we configure those resources using [AWS CLoudFormation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-template-resource-type-ref.html).
+This section is where we configure those resources using [AWS CloudFormation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-template-resource-type-ref.html).
 </p>
 </details>